USEPA/CMAQ/docs/Release_Notes/AQCHEM-KMT.md

 ## Brief Description

-AQCHEM-KMT and AQCHEM-KMTI have been updated in the following ways to maintain or improve consistency across CMAQ:
+AQCHEM-KMT and AQCHEM-KMTI have been updated in the following ways to maintain or improve consistency across CMAQ:<br>
     (1) Use the HLCONST function to calculate temperature-adjusted Henry's law coefficients (as opposed to using hard-coded values).
-This allows any updates to Henry's law coefficients to automatically propagate through to the KMT mass transfer coefficient calculations in AQCHEM-KMT(I)
+This allows any updates to Henry's law coefficients to automatically propagate through to the KMT mass transfer coefficient calculations in AQCHEM-KMT(I)<br>
-(2) Use constants in the AERO_DATA module to calculate coarse cation concentrations following J. Young updates in AQCHEM.F (as opposed to using hard-coded values)
+    (2) Use constants in the AERO_DATA module to calculate coarse cation concentrations following J. Young updates in AQCHEM.F (as opposed to using hard-coded values) <br>
-(3) Update the IEPOX+SO4 rate coefficient in AQCHEM-KMTI, to be consistent with aero6i updates for aerosol chemistry (4) Update the HO(aqueous) concentration calculation to be more consistent with standard AQCHEM.
+    (3) Update the IEPOX+SO4 rate coefficient in AQCHEM-KMTI, to be consistent with aero6i updates for aerosol chemistry <br>
+    (4) Update the HO(aqueous) concentration calculation to be more consistent with standard AQCHEM.
 Now initial gas phase HO represents the "total" (gas+aqueous) HO available for the system (rather than just the gas phase concentration).
-This should have only a minor impact on results, as HO is not very soluble.
+This should have only a minor impact on results, as HO is not very soluble <br>
-(5) Minor updates to array sizes and inclusion of simple Aitken/wet scavenging treatment processing of Hg/toxic tracer species to accommodate changes made to AQ_DATA.F and aq_map.F
+    (5) Minor updates to array sizes and inclusion of simple Aitken/wet scavenging treatment processing of Hg/toxic tracer species to accommodate changes made to AQ_DATA.F and aq_map.F <br>

 ## Significance and Impact